 I get this question far too often.
 I hate to hear how birds, sometimes entire flocks, get decimated by nocturnal and diurnal predators.
 It’s happened to our flocks a handful of times over the years, enough so that I can look at a victim and identify the predator, whether raccoon, dog, weasel, fox, coyote or other.

-I hope you never experience this, but if you find your flock has been attacked, here is a reference guide to help you identify the predator so that you can take proper precautions in the future.
+If you find your flock has been attacked, here is a reference guide to chicken predator identification so that you can take proper precautions in the future.

 Missing Heads